collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Some things can be done in both browser or command line, some things only by command line locally.
 * Will need to run code locally to view changes, unless dealing with gh-pages and HTML, CSS, JavaScript, or Jekyll

+Can delete branches under the branches tab or in the closed pull request page, or by command line

 Can create, add, rename, move file in browser or from command line (images are an exception) Can make a branch by command line or in the browser Images can be drag and drop/upload, but can't rename or move in browser